 Only in your allocated time otherwise its bad luck right?

 Want to have a long lunch?
-No chance.

 Now like most industries, I’m sure there are a few rogue operators however the large majority of call centre operators are focussed on delivering a great experience for their staff and customers.

 So let’s clear up a few home truths on what it’s actually like working in the Australian call centre industry.

 15 things you didn’t know about working in the Australian call centre industry

 1. We lead the way in staff engagement

 Australian Call centres (or contact centres as they are now more accurately described) are typically at the forefront of staff management.

 With comprehensive Reward and Recognition programs, regular coaching, a strong commitment to training and a focus (and investment) in a positive culture you would be hard-pressed to find a workplace that invests more in their people.